 Day 4

 Set off from Camp Davidson for the final time and head south to the game conservancy which is home to Savanah Lodge.
-Traverse a wide wetland home to reedbuck and grass owls before entering a a beautiful woodland and on to open plains.
+Traverse a wide wetland home to reedbuck and grass owls before entering a beautiful woodland and on to open plains.
 After lunch at the lodge head out for an afternoon ride exploring the game rich area and watch the sun set over the African plains.
 Last night in South Africa is spent in either the Savannah or Seringa Lodge.

 Day 5